dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/index_hybrid.rst

 You can see the time you are charged for in the responses returned for your submitted problems.
 The relevant field in the response is :code:`'charge_time'`.
-The example in the :ref:`opt_leap_hybrid_timing` section shows :code:`'charge_time': 2991424'` in the returned response, meaning almost 3 seconds are being charged.
+The example in the :ref:`opt_leap_hybrid_timing` section shows :code:`'charge_time': 5000000'` in the returned response, meaning five seconds are being charged.

 Instantiating the needed compute resources for your problem can introduce a delay before the problem is processed.
 This delay tends to be small compared